- Regents Professor, Texas A&M AgriLife Research Faculty Fellow, Physiology of Reproduction

 - Undergraduate Education

-- B.S. in Animal Science, North Carolina State University
+- B.S.
+Animal Science, North Carolina State University

 - Graduate Education

 - Ph.D.
 Physiology/Biochemistry, North Carolina State University